--> RVDT- Construction, Working, Application, Advantages and Disadvantages

 If we denote both the secondary voltages by Es1 and Es2 (see in below fig.) and also the sensitivity of RVDT is G. Then the angular displacement of the shaft will vary as:

-The secondary voltage is determined by the help of the equation given below as:
+The secondary voltage is determined with the help of the equation given below:

 The differential output Es1 – Es2 will be determined as: